Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Task

-Hierarchical: \textit{`A parent event $A$ is said to be hierarchically related to a subevent $B$, if event $B$ is spatio-temporally contained within the event $A$.'}
+Hierarchical: \textit{``A parent event $A$ is said to be hierarchically related to a subevent $B$, if event $B$ is spatio-temporally contained within the event $A$.''} For example, an ``evacuation'' event is a subevent of a ``fire'' event as it takes place during and at the same location as the fire event (see \cref{fig:task_diff}).
+Therefore, a subevent (evacuation) is a component of the parent event (fire) among multiple other subevents (burning, trapped, evacuation etc.).

-Identical: \textit{`An event $A$ is said to be identical to another event $B$ if both events denote exactly the same real-world events.'}
+Identical: \textit{``An event $A$ is said to be identical to another event $B$ if both events denote exactly the same real-world events in all aspects.''} For example, ``trapped'' event in text is identical to the video event showing people begin trapped as they both denote exactly the same event -- there are no more components of trapped.

-\paragraph{Relation direction from text to video} The relations in our multimodal event graphs are directed from text event to video events.
+\textbf{Relation direction.} The multimodal relations in our event hierarchies are directed from text event to video events.
 The logic behind this design choice is that text events are often more abstract while video events are often atomic.
 For example, we are likely to observe abstract events such as war and election in text while their atomic subevents -- fighting and voting -- are more likely to be visible in the video.

-\paragraph{Difference from Video Grounding Task} One question that may be raised is -- video grounding task also localize text (events) to video segments (events); so how is M$^2$E$^2$R different from the grounding task?
-The answer is that video grounding task can only provide us with `Identical' relations.
-It will be difficult to expect grounding to extract `Hierarcihcal' relations.
-For example, a parent event, \textit{`strom'} can be hierarchically related to subevent \textit{'cancelled flight'} \cite{wang-etal-2020-joint}.
-However, \textit{`strom'} looks nothing like \textit{'cancelled flight'}.
-As such, it will be difficult for a video grounding model to predict these `Hierarchical' relations.
+\textbf{Difference from Video Grounding. } Although grounding relates similar events in text and video, it does not distinguish the type of relationship.
+That is, whether the video event shows all aspects of text event (\ie ~identical) or whether it only shows ``part-of'' of the parent event and is thus a subevent.
+This has major implications.
+For example, in \Cref{fig:task_diff}, inferring that ``burning'' video subevent is identical to ``fire'' would imply that there was nothing else that happened during fire event and hence, relief efforts did not reach on time.
+On the other hand, inferring ``burning'' to be a subevent of ``fire'' indicates that there may have occured other relief/``evacuation'' subevents.
+Further, some video subevents are visually dissimilar to its textual parent event (for example, ``evacuation'' is dissimilar to ``fire'' in \Cref{fig:task_diff}), making it difficult for grounding to relate such subevents.